-Although the Communist Party and the revolutionary unions affiliated with the T. U. U. L. have put forth the slogan of the 7-hour day without reduction in wages, the American workers, 47 years after the initiation of the general 8-hour day movement, must still fight for that demand.
+Although the Communist Party and the revolutionary unions affiliated with the T. U. U. L. have put forth the slogan of the 7-hour day without reduction in wages, the American workers, 45 years after the initiation of the general 8-hour day movement, must still fight for that demand.
 In many industries workers still labor nine, ten and even more hours a day.
 The failure to establish the 8-hour day for all during this period is due to the aristocracy of labor who, bribed by the capitalist class with comparatively high wages and better conditions of work, have left the unskilled and unorganized workers without the protection of an organized labor movement, so that they may be more easily exploited for the benefit of the owners of the industries.

-The A. F. of L. Fights May Day
+A. F. of L. Leaders Against Struggle

-Over 40 years ago on Union Square, New York, the leaders of the first May Day demonstration spoke not only about the 8-hour day but about the abolition of the capitalist system.
+Over 40 years ago on Union Square, New York, A. F. of L. leaders of the first May Day demonstration spoke not only about the 8-hour day but about the abolition of the capitalist system.
 "While struggling for the 8-hour day we will not lose sight of the ultimate aim,-the abolition of the wage system," read the resolution presented to the striking masses assembled at Union Square on May First, 1890, after they had marched there in great columns under unfurled red banners through the working class sections of the metropolis.
-Now, the A. F. of L. and the Socialist Party make common cause with the bosses and are doing everything possible to prevent the workers from fighting for any improvement in their conditions, and instead of fighting for the abolition of the capitalist system are fighting to preserve it.
+Now, the A. F. of L. leaders advocate and practise class collaboration and are doing everything possible to prevent the workers from fighting for any improvement in their conditions, and instead of fighting for the abolition of the capitalist system are fighting to preserve it.

-Over 40 years ago, the A. F. of L. appealed to the International Socialist Congress in Paris to help the American Federation of Labor with the strike movement inaugurated for May First, 1890, and the International came to the aid of the American workers by making this struggle an international one.
+Over 45 years ago, the A. F. of L. appealed to the International Socialist Congress in Paris to help the American Federation of Labor with the strike movement inaugurated for May First, 1890, and the International came to the aid of the American workers by making this struggle an international one.
 Now, President Green and his satellite Mathew Woll, pledge the support of the A. F. of L. to each and every reactionary organization or movement formed for the purpose of combating the Communist Party which is carrying on the American fighting traditions of May First.
-The A. F. of L. leaders have developed from class collaborationists into open fascists, serving the capitalists as hangmen of the American working class.
+Prominent A. F. of L. leaders have developed from class collaborationists into supporters of fascist movements formed by the capitalists as foreposts in the fight against the American working class.

-In their attempt to defeat May Day and to draw the workers' organizations which are under their influence away from participation in May Day demonstrations, the A. F. of L. and other reactionary labor organizations, have fostered the observance of a so-called Labor Day on the first Monday in September of each year.
+In their attempt to defeat May Day and to draw the workers' organizations which are under their influence away from participation in May Day demonstrations, the A. F. of L. and other reactionary labor leaders, have fostered the observance of a so-called Labor Day on the first Monday in September of each year.
 Labor Day was adopted first on a local scale in 1885 and later granted by the various state governments as an antidote to May First celebrations.

-Another campaign against May Day was inaugurated by the

-federal government with the aid of A. F. of L. leaders when May I was adopted as Child Health Day.
-The hypocrisy of both the government and the A. F. of L. is proven by the fact that two million and more children under 17 are sweated in American mills, shops and fields for the glory of American capital.
+Another campaign against May Day was inaugurated by the federal government with the aid of A. F. of L. leaders when May I was adopted as Child Health Day.
+The hypocrisy of both the government and the A. F. of L. leaders is proven by the fact that two million children under 17 are sweated in American mills, shops and fields for the glory of American capital.